 Canaveral National Seashore, authorized in 1975, is the most recent national seashore.
 It occupies 25 miles of an undeveloped barrier island on Florida's Atlantic coast supporting many species of birds and other wildlife.
-The lands and waters administered by the Service adjoin the Kennedy Space Center and Merritt Island National Wildlife Refuge.
-Emphasizing natural preservation, Canaveral's legislation prohibited new development beyond that necessary for public safety and proper administration.
+The lands and waters administered by the NPS adjoin the Kennedy Space Center and Merritt Island National Wildlife Refuge.
+Emphasizing natural preservation, Canaveral's legislation prohibits new development beyond that necessary for public safety and proper administration.

 Chickasaw National Recreation Area, Oklahoma, the reservoir addition, supplanted Arbuckle National Recreation Area and Platt National Park in 1976.
-This solved something of a problem, for Platt, a small mineral spring area, had never measured up to its prestigious designation.
-Its incorporation in the national recreation area was a welcome solution.
+Because Platt had never measured up to its prestigious designation, incorporation of the small mineral spring park in the national recreation area was a welcome solution to an old problem.
+Congress established Cuyahoga Valley National Recreation Area, between Cleveland and Akron, Ohio, to preserve "the historic, scenic, natural, and recreational values of the Cuyahoga River and the adjacent lands of the Cuyahoga Valley" and to maintain "needed recreational open space necessary to the urban environment."
+Its 32,525 acres include part of the Ohio and Erie Canal previously designated a national historic landmark.
+In 2000 it was redesignated Cuyahoga Valley National Park.
+Although considerably smaller, Chattahoochee River National Recreation Area outside Atlanta was designed to serve similar purposes for that metropolitan area.

-Congress established Cuyahoga Valley National Recreation Area, between Cleveland and Akron, Ohio, to preserve "the historic, scenic, natural, and recreational values of the Cuyahoga River and the adjacent lands of the Cuyahoga Valley and for the purpose of providing for the maintenance of needed recreational open space necessary to the urban environment."
-Its 32,460 acres included part of the Ohio and Erie Canal previously designated a national historic landmark.
-Chattahoochee River National Recreation Area outside Atlanta, although considerably smaller, was designed to serve similar purposes for that metropolitan area.
-Santa Monica Mountains National Recreation Area was authorized to cover 150,000 acres of rugged chaparralcovered landscape fronting on the beaches northwest of Los Angeles.
+Santa Monica Mountains National Recreation Area was authorized on 150,000 acres of rugged chapparal-covered landscape fronting on the beaches northwest of Los Angeles.
 Congress prescribed its management "in a manner which will preserve and enhance its scenic, natural, and historical setting and its public health value as an airshed for the Southern California metropolitan area while providing for the recreational and educational needs of the visiting public."
+Boston Harbor Islands National Recreation Area, comprising 30 islands, was to be managed in a partnership with state and local governments and other organizations; all but five of its 1,482 acres would remain in nonfederal ownership.